lrbell17/Spring-MongoDB-Playlist-App/README.md

 **Front-End:**
 * **playlist-frontend:** React.js application that communicates with the backend services to display data and provide a UI
   - displays all songs in the playlist, with buttons to delete or play (not implemented)
-  - auto-completed search bar for adding new songs to the playlist by title
+  - auto-completed search bar for adding new songs to the playlist by title, artist or both
   - dropdown menu options to filter search suggestions by artist or genre

 **Dependencies:** cd to the "shopping-frontend" folder in cmd and run these commands